Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.ResourceManager.DigitalTwins/README.md

-# Microsoft Azure Digital Twins Management client library for .NET
+# Microsoft Azure Digital Twins management client library for .NET

 Microsoft Azure Digital Twins is an Internet of Things (IoT) platform that enables you to create a digital representation of real-world things, places, business processes, and people.
 Gain insights that help you drive better products, optimize operations and costs, and create breakthrough customer experiences.